Scripting and printing

 number = 4 number = number + 1

 But when you click run, nothing happens.
-Ok well now that you are writing a program, you need to return data.
 So let's provide another statement to our program.

 Now when you click Run, the text

-When you told it to run, it read and evaluated each line of the code, then when it got to the line with
+When you told it to run, it read and evaluated each line of the code in sequence.

-You can return any type of data, not just numbers:
+You can print any type of data, not just numbers:

 Remember those other functions we used before?
-You can write those as part of the return statement.
+You can write those inside of a print statement.

 - When we pass data into a function, it is called an argument.
 We passed 1 argument into

-- Fun tip, when using a text editor along-side the REPL you can run the code without the mouse by pressing 'command + enter' on Mac and 'Alt + enter' on Windows.
+- When using a text editor along-side the REPL you can run the code without the mouse by pressing 'command + enter' on Mac and 'Ctrl + Enter' on Windows.
 Does this speed up your learning?